Samdney/Samdney.github.io-source/content/blog/catcharXivpapers.md

 Author:     Carolin Zöbelein
 Summary:    Get your favorite papers from arXiv.

-Have you ever wanted to catch the newest [arXiv.org](https://arXiv.org){target="_blank"} papers from your favorite research areas?
+Have you ever wanted to catch the newest <a href="https://arXiv.org" target="_blank">arXiv.org</a> papers from your favorite research areas?
 I do.

 At first, I was sure that arXiv offers a comfortable way to catch all the newest papers or all papers from a particular publication day.
 Sadly, I was wrong.

 I didn't find such a possibility for an arbitrary day.
-You can only get an overview over the newest papers (E.g. like this [https://arxiv.org/list/astro-ph/new](https://arxiv.org/list/astro-ph/new){target="_blank"}).
+You can only get an overview over the newest papers (E.g. like this <a href="https://arxiv.org/list/astro-ph/new" target="_blank">https://arxiv.org/list/astro-ph/new</a>).
 But already, only to get a list of publications longer ago than one week isn't possible.
 That's not nice.

 The next idea was, to catch the papers by its arXiv-numbers.
 Nice idea, but it doesn't work if you only want papers from a particular area.
 The